ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 In general, adding CPU-only nodes can help in two ways:
 * Adding more CPU cores helps further parallelize preprocessing.
 This approach is helpful when CPU compute time is the bottleneck.
-* Increasing object store memory, which 1) allows more data to be buffered in between preprocessing and training stages, and 2) provides more memory to make it possible to :ref:`cache the preprocessed dataset <dataset_cache_performance>`.
-This is helpful when memory is the bottleneck.
+* Increasing object store memory, which 1) allows Ray Data to buffer more data in between preprocessing and training stages, and 2) provides more memory to make it possible to :ref:`cache the preprocessed dataset <dataset_cache_performance>`.
+This approach is helpful when memory is the bottleneck.